diggerhq/digger/CONTRIBUTING.md

 3. Write tests for your changes, if applicable.
 4. Test out your changes in a demo GitHub repository using Github Actions.

-   - You can test out the changes from your fork by referencing the Action within a Github workflow file: `uses: <github-username>/digger@your-branch`.
+   - You can test out the changes from your fork by referencing the action within a Github workflow file: `uses: <github-username>/digger@your-branch`.
    - Fork [this demo repository](https://github.com/diggerhq/digger_demo_multienv) to setup and assert your tests.
-   - If you're adding new app level inputs that implies new environment variables, make sure to reference them **both within the `build digger` and `run digger` steps** in [`action.yml`](./action.yml).
+   - If you're adding new app level inputs that imply new environment variables, make sure to reference them **both within the `build digger` and `run digger` steps** in [`action.yml`](./action.yml).

 5. Update the documentation to reflect your changes, if applicable.
 6. Submit a pull request to the `develop` branch.